Suriya-Ravichandran/gococms/docs/core/template-engine.md

 ## 5. Data Model (MongoDB collections & indexes)

 Template packages live on disk under `templates/`, but their *installed, resolved* state is registered in MongoDB so tenants can enable, version-pin, and configure them.
-The engine reuses the canonical `templates` and `settings` collections (see [data-model.md](../architecture/data-model.md)).
+The engine owns the `templates` collection — a **module-owned collection** that extends the core [Data Model](../architecture/data-model.md) catalog — and reuses the shared `settings` collection.

 ### 5.1 `templates` collection